WGS 165/Gendered History of Food

 WGS 329/Key Concepts and Current Topics

 Gender Studies is a transdisciplinary area of study that takes gender as its central category of critical analysis.
-Designed as a forum for current trends in scholarship, theory, and activism around prominent social issues, this course builds on students’ prior exposure to gender analysis and serves as an advanced overview of the field, emphasizing current trends in.
+Designed as a forum for current trends in scholarship, theory, and activism around prominent social issues, this course builds on students’ prior exposure to gender analysis and serves as an advanced overview of the field, emphasizing current trends.
 The course provides grounding in the historical development of the field and major theoretical and methodological debates as it explores questions raised by the interdisciplinary study of gender and the challenges it presents to traditional divisions of knowledge.
-The class format will privilege dialogue and process while assessing current trends.
 Special attention is given to intersectional issues across a range of disciplines, potentially including the arts, the sciences, the social sciences and humanities, and professional fields such as law and public health.

 WGS 330/Gender and Public Policy